Russians rally against raising pension age

-MOSCOW (AP) — Opponents of a Russian government move to increase the age for collecting state retirement pensions held protests throughout the country on Sunday and scattered arrests were reported.
+MOSCOW (AP) — Opponents of a Russian government move to increase the age for collecting state retirement pensions held protests throughout the country on Sunday and scores of arrests were reported.

 The protests were called by Alexei Navalny, the anti-corruption activist who is President Vladimir Putin’s most prominent foe.
 Navalny is serving a 30-day jail sentence connected with an unsanctioned protest in January unrelated to the pension proposal, which was introduced in June.